 Puppy Vaccines for Beginners

 When you decide it’s time to take your new puppy outside, it’s important to find out how the vaccines he needs work in the decision-making process.
-A puppy usually gets several injections with the same vaccine at six to eight weeks.
+A puppy shot schedule usually consists of several injections with the same vaccine at six to eight weeks.
 The vaccines are repeated every few weeks until your puppy is 16 weeks old.

 With the first vaccine, your puppy’s immune system is primed to create a lot of antibodies in response the puppy is vaccinated over and over with the same virus.
 Called boosters, these additional vaccines help to boost your puppy’s immune system.